113ll3/Ibmclouddocscli/reference/bluemix_cli/extend_cli.md

 ### Step 1: Search for the plug-in

 1. Use the command `bluemix plugin repo-plugins -r REPO_NAME` to look for a plugin in the repository.
-2. The {{site.data.keyword.Bluemix_notm}} CLI uses the name `Bluemix` by default.
-You can list the plug-ins in the official `Bluemix` repository.
-For example:
+2. The {{site.data.keyword.Bluemix_notm}} CLI has the official repository with the name `Bluemix`, you can search the official plugins as shown in the following example:

   ```
   $ bluemix plugin repo-plugins -r Bluemix